aghelfi/HayaiAnnotation/README.md

 ## Note

   - Jupyter Lab can be used locally as an alternative to RStudio.
-  - To minimize unnecessary downloads and installations, it is recommended to run Hayai in the same directory.
+  - To minimize unnecessary downloads and installations, it is recommended to run Hayai-Annotation always in the same directory.
-  - Before beginning a new analysis, ensure that all necessary files are downloaded and that your input dataset is formatted correctly in FASTA.
+  - Before beginning a new analysis, ensure that all necessary files are downloaded.
   - To run OrthoLoger, the FASTA file must contain protein sequences, not DNA sequences.

 ---